jaceuk/svelte-blog/src/posts/rebuilding-this-site.md

 Ths contact form was handled using a serverless function.
 This is a piece of code written in a backend language that takes an HTTP request and provides a response.
 To put it simply it allows you to tap into backend functionality without having to write a backend so this gets a thumbs up from me.

-Given that this was my first time with NextJS and CSS Modules the overall experience was positive however it was still React.
+**Given that this was my first time with NextJS and CSS Modules the overall experience was positive however it was still essentially just React.**

 ## The Sveltekit version

-Working with Sveltekit really did feel like a return to simpler times where you could just write HTML, CSS and JavaScript.

-Straight from the start everything feels fast.
+Right from the start **everything feels fast, we're talking a true generational leap** here.
 It uses Vite as a build tool and it makes webpack feel old and clunky in comparison.

 Being so entrenched in the React ecosystem I was surprised that there's no virtual DOM, it's replaced by the actual DOM (craziness!).
 Svelte writes code that surgically updates the DOM when the state of your app changes so no more senseless rerendering of components that can often be seen in React.
-Don't get me wrong, React does a good job but this is just … better.
+Don't get me wrong, **React does a good job but this is just … better**.

 The experience of writing code in Sveltekit is also a big improvement.
 Files are comprised of Javascript, HTML (with a simple template syntax to handle programmatic considerations) and CSS.
-I don't have a problem with how React does things however when you start working with Sveltekit you realise just how far it's strayed from the standards based approach I started with.
+I don't have a particular problem with how React does things however when you start working with Sveltekit **you realise just how far React has strayed from the standards based approach I started with**.

 As with NextJS the contact form was handled by a serverless function using endpoints and also gets a thumbs up.